sarrus1811/endlessdoors/README.md

-Zbtlink firmware images with ENDLESSDOORS as discussed by vulncheck(https://www.vulncheck.com/blog/zbt-endlessdoors).
-Archived for security research purposes
+Zbtlink firmware images with ENDLESSDOORS as covered by vulncheck(https://www.vulncheck.com/blog/zbt-endlessdoors).
+Archived for security research purposes.